Deadleg/aws-notes/ec2.md

 Each partition on its own rack.

 Max 7 partitions per AZ.
+No limited of instances per partition.

 Group with dedicated instances can only have 2 partitions.